VOL. III - CHAPTER 3

 It is not clear where she was at the time of the 1861 census.
 I have traced a Jane Barton, aged 13 (born 1848), a house servant living with and working for Stephen Neve and his family at Rushlake Green, Warbleton.
 If this is not 'our Jane' then it is more than likely that 'our Jane', 5 years older was similarly occupied.

 On 13 May 1865, Jane married John Henry Reed at St John's Church, Bodle Street Green.
 Jane was 19 years old, the daughter of James Barton, carrier.
 John Henry Reed was 23 years old, the son of Reuben Reed.
 The witnesses were David Fairall and Harriet Barton.
-Harriet was probably Jane's cousin (the daughter of Thomas Barton and Elendor Tedham) who later married David Fairall (Appendix F)
+Harriet was probably Jane's cousin (the daughter of Thomas Barton and Elendor Tedham) who later married David Fairall (Appendix F).

 John and Jane had eight children: